History Of Beards

 According to the traditions of many Germanic tribes, a man was not allowed to shave until he had killed his first opponent.
 According to tradition, men were only permitted to cut their beards when they were in mourning in ancient Israel and Greece.
 The chopping of a person's beard was considered a form of punishment in ancient India.

-Beards and the manner in which they were cared for in ancient times varied depending on the geographical area and prominence of the bearded individual.
+Beards and how they were cared for in ancient times varied depending on the geographical area and prominence of the bearded individual.
 Beards were considered to be a symbol of virility, intelligence, morality, and social standing by many, and as you might guess, those who were "worthy" of sporting a beard took extraordinary care of it.

-Consider the Middle Ages, when beards were so revered that touching another man's beard was considered grounds for many In order to demonstrate virility and respect, knights sporunruly, but ds, but members of the Catholic clergy and those leading monastic life kept their heads clean in order to signify their celibacy.
+Consider the Middle Ages, when beards were so revered that touching another man's beard was considered grounds for many to demonstrate virility and respect, knights were unruly, but members of the Catholic clergy and those leading monastic life kept their heads clean to signify their celibacy.

-Some evidence suggests that combs made of deer antlers were worn on their belts alongside swords and that some people even buried their combs with them in their graves.
-Now that's what beard combination.
+Some evidence suggests that beard combs made of deer antlers were worn on their belts alongside swords and that some people even buried their combs with them in their graves.
+Now that's what a beard dedication is.

 Man Made Beard Company - Beard Comb

-Our comb will give your beard a boost of confidence.
-It's perfect for on the go and fits neatly in a pocket so you can take always maintain your beard.
+Our beard comb will give your beard a boost of confidence, it's perfect for on-the-go and fits neatly in a pocket so you can take always maintain your beard.

 Now is the time.